stefanoborini/book-modelviewcontroller/source/02_mvc_variations/07_passive_model.rst

 .. image:: ../_static/images/PassiveModel/passive_model.png
    :align: center

-A mild advantage of this approach is that any object can be used as a Model, even when it does not provide notification functionality.
-In practice, a Passive Model can always be converted into an Active one either through inheritance or by using a wrapper class satisfying the Passive Model's original interface.
-This wrapper will receive change requests from Controllers, delegate the change requests to the Passive Model, and finally notify the listeners.
+The major shortcoming of a Passive Model is that Views get desynchronized if multiple Controllers can modify the Model.
+Collaboration between Controllers can prevent this desynchronization, but for all practical purposes an Active Model quickly becomes a better solution.
+If this is required, a Passive Model can become Active either through inheritance or by using a wrapper class satisfying the Passive Model's original interface.
+This wrapper will receive change requests from Controllers, delegate them to the Passive Model, and finally notify the listeners.
-This solution is particularly useful for an already developed business object that knows nothing about MVC and must be made part of a triad.

-The major shortcoming of a Passive Model is that it doesn't work if the Model can change through multiple sources (for example, other Controllers connected to the same Model, or if the Model is a frontend to a database and another client modifies the data), nor it can handle updating of multiple listeners.
+Despite the disadvantage, the Passive Model has three important advantages: first, any object (e.g. a key-value dictionary, a list, a single value, a previously developed business object) can be used as a Model without modifications;

+Second, it allows better control on when the View must refresh.
+The Controller can issue multiple changes to the Model without triggering multiple useless refresh of the Views.

-Despite its apparent lack of potential, a Passive implementation has its area of excellence in Web-based MVC, where the fundamental nature of the HTTP protocol prevents the Model to perform notifications to the View.
-We will examine this mechanism in more detail in Chapter FIXME.
+Third, Passive Model has its area of excellence in Web-based MVC, where the fundamental nature of the HTTP protocol prevents the Model to perform notifications to the View.

-FIXME:

-a passive model also allows better control on when the views must refresh against the model.
-The refresh is decided by someone else (e.g. the controller or the commands) allowing multiple changes to occur on the model without triggering excessive refresh and having to deal with transactions.